Skye Blyth-Whitelock (they/them) - Integrative Counsellor

 - In Person

-I offer a free, 15 minute phone chat before we start working together so that you can ask me any questions you may have about counselling and the way I work and to tell me about what you’re looking for.
+I offer a free, 15 minute phone chat before we start working together to discuss practicalities and so that you can ask me any questions you may have about counselling and the way I work.
 If you want to proceed, we will then have a 50-minute initial consultation session together, charged at the rate agreed per the fee structure below.

 Other Practicalities

 Before the initial consultation session, I will email you a counsellor-client agreement, client information form and data protection information for you to read and consider.
-In the consultation session, we will discuss what brings you to counselling, what you hope to get out of it and how long you want the counselling to be.
+In the consultation session, we will discuss what brings you to counselling and what you hope to get out of it.
 We will also decide together whether we feel like a good fit to continue working together.

-Counselling is a big undertaking and I know how hard it can be to talk to a counsellor, so working with someone with whom you feel comfortable enough is really important and I encourage you to look around and speak to a few counsellors before making your decision.
+Counselling is a big undertaking and I know how hard it can be to talk to a counsellor, so working with someone with whom you feel comfortable enough is really important.

 Sorry, no records were found.
 Please adjust your search criteria and try again.